Building an active, thriving community for all

 Who We Are

-The Chatham Health Alliance is a collaborative of local professionals and community members working together to improve health and well being in Chatham County.
-The Alliance brings together both traditional and nontraditional partners to work on issues affecting health in Chatham County, with a focus on the health priorities identified in the Community Health Assessment: Access to Comprehensive Health Services, Equity, Physical Inactivity & Nutrition, and Poverty.
+The Chatham Health Alliance is a collaborative of local professionals and community members working together to improve health and well-being in Chatham County.
+The Alliance brings together both traditional and nontraditional partners to work on issues affecting health in Chatham County, with a focus on the health priorities identified in the Community Health Assessment: Access to Comprehensive Health Services, Equity, Healthy Eating, Active Living, and Economic Stability & Resilience.

 Our vision is an active, thriving community for all-a Chatham where residents of all races, religions, ethnicity, sexual orientations, and/or gender identities achieve optimal health.

 To bring organizations and residents together to work on issues affecting health in Chatham County, with a focus on the health priorities identified in the Community Health Assessment.